Basic Camp is the premier leadership program of its

 throughout the U.S. and Germany.
 NSTP is

-approximately 120 hours of clinical nursing experience.
+approximately 120 hours of clinical nursing training and experience.

 Medical Department (AMEDD) and to the roles and responsibilities of an Army